Tezsure/Tezster-CLI/README.md

 ```

 Note : The above call will calculate factorial of number according to our smart contract.
-You can call any entry point using output of command (tezster extract-entry-points <absolute path>).
+You can call any entry point using output of command (tezster extract-entry-points).
 Don't forget to replace "$PARAM" with your value (having proper datatype).

 To see the current storage in a contract, run